Romeo Juliet (2015 film): Release

-The film was released worldwide 12 June 2015.The satellite rights of the film were sold to Sun TV.
+The film was released worldwide 12 June 2015.
+The satellite rights of the film were sold to Sun TV.

 Critical reception

-Baradwaj Rangan wrote, "The film is a disaster...it's impossible to digest the overall preposterousness...Romeo Juliet just cannot make up its mind whether it wants to be a screwball comedy or a melodrama — the tone is all over the place.
+Baradwaj Rangan from The Hindu wrote, "The film is a disaster...it's impossible to digest the overall preposterousness...Romeo Juliet just cannot make up its mind whether it wants to be a screwball comedy or a melodrama — the tone is all over the place.
 And the writing is painfully inconsistent".
 The Times of India gave the film 2/5 and wrote, "here is a film that could prove to be a worthy challenger to Valiyavan for the title of the Most Preposterous Movie of the Year.
 Rediff also gave it 2/5 and wrote, "Lakshman's Romeo Juliet is just a rehash of old clichés.
 He pitches love against money and there are no prizes for guessing which one wins".
 Sify wrote, "Lakshman has packaged the film in a glossy manner but it is unable to find any spark or chemistry between the lead pair.
 His direction is amateurish and so are the characters half-baked.
 The best thing about Romeo Juliet is Jayam Ravi and Hansika who does their best to rise above the flawed script".
 The New Indian Express wrote, "The film, an average entertainer, would have been more engaging if only the screenplay had been coherent and the episodes interesting".